 Clickers are a type of audience response system that allows teachers to ask questions and students to respond using a simple remote control.
-A number of departments use clickers in their classes at Swarthmore, including Biology, Computer Science, Chemistry, Math/Stat, Physics, and Psychology.
+A number of departments use clickers in their classes at Swarthmore, including Biology, Computer Science, Chemistry, Engineering, Math/Stat, Physics, and Psychology.

 Instructor remotes let teachers start and stop the polling, show and hide the results graph, and switch presentation slides.
 Some models have built-in laser pointers.

 iClicker base stations are placed in classrooms in which instructors use clickers.
 They are usually kept in a drawer or cabinet near the A/V system.
 Classroom and Conferencing Technology (CCT, formerly Media Services) has an extra base station and remote control in case there is a problem with the equipment in the classroom.
 Faculty interested in using clickers should contact CCT to arrange for a base station and clickers to be provisioned for the classroom.